 A white wedding cake recipe for traditional brides and groom.
 Welcome!
 I am so happy that you found Wedding Cakes For You.
 I am sharing all of my best recipes that I have used for over 25 years.

 In the 1800's this white wedding cake recipe was called the 1-2-3-4 cake which made it easy to remember (1 cup butter, 2 cups sugar, 3 cups flour, 4 eggs) NOTE: The full recipe written for you is below.
-I have used this recipe with variations for 25 years with great results.
+I have used this recipe with variations since 1985 with great results.

 "My poor family has been eating my rejects for the past two weeks while I tried to find a recipe that works and this is it!
 I could almost cry with relief.
 You are my guardian angel"